zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: I guess there are two things, you could have a single person having extreme beliefs, or the group—the group dynamic is part of this.
 That can be dangerous.
 If everybody is pushing everybody else to the extreme.
 But you don't think much about that.

-**ZMD**: So there's also there's also this problem of like different groups like slandering each other.
+**ZMD**: So there's also this problem of different groups slandering each other.
 I mentioned in the memoir that there were a couple years when I was collaborating with Michael Vassar and some of his friends on a lot of intellectual stuff.
 I still consider myself friends with Ben Hoffman and Jessica Taylor.
 I don't talk to Michael very much these days.
 We chatted briefly at a conference the other month.
 But there's some people who call us "the Vassarites" with cultish insinuations in a way that just sort of seems like slander, because from the inside, like, what?
 We're different people who talk to each other sometimes, what is the alleged problem here, exactly?

 **CM**: It's a great point.
 It's a tricky thing to describe.